mohamed-bdira/mohamed-bdira/README.md

 ### Full-Stack Engineer | UI/UX Designer | AI Enthusiast

-I am a disciplined developer and athlete driven by the intersection of robust backend architecture and seamless user experiences.
+I am a disciplined developer driven by the intersection of robust backend architecture and seamless user experiences.
 With a background in competitive problem-solving and a scholarship-backed academic journey, I build scalable, AI-integrated web applications.

-- 🧑‍💻 **LeetCode Enthusiast** - Solved 180+ problems
-- 🏆 **Academic Excellence** - 100% College Scholarship recipient
-- ⚡ **Athlete** - Bringing discipline and consistency to every project
-- 🚀 **Open to collaborations** in AI, Full-stack, and Microservices

 ---